Freezer Breakfast Burritos make mornings on the go easy! Heat in the microwave from frozen and in minutes you have a hearty and delicious meal!

 - Kosher salt and fresh black pepper to taste

-- Cook the potatoes in a large skillet, according to the package directions.
-Once brown and crispy, remove to a bowl and set aside.
+- Cook the potatoes in a large skillet according to the package directions.
+If the potatoes are unseasoned, season them with salt and pepper to taste.
+Once brown and crispy, transfer to a bowl and set aside.

-- Add the sausage to the same skillet and cook while breaking up into crumbles until browned and cooked through.
-Remove to a bowl and set aside.
+- Add the sausage to the same skillet and cook while breaking up into crumbles, until browned and cooked through.
+Transfer to a bowl and set aside.

-- Add the tablespoon of butter to the same skillet (or use non-stick cooking spray if needed) and scramble the eggs to your liking, then set aside in a bowl.
-Wipe out the skillet and remove from the heat.
+- Add the tablespoon of butter to the same skillet (or use non-stick cooking spray if needed) and scramble the eggs to your liking, without leaving them too runny as the liquid will make the burritos soggy.
+Transfer the eggs to a bowl, then remove the skillet from the heat.

 To Freeze And Reheat The Burritos: